Sjogren’s can take a significant toll on your physical and emotional wellbeing.

 Links to reliable, science-based information about Sjogren's disease.

 This page describes the problem of outdated, inaccurate information that persists on many academic websites.

 Lists websites and articles that address the tests and methods used to diagnose and assess Sjogren’s.

 Sjogren's Disease & Comorbidity Information

 Find links to reliable sources of information about diet, stress reduction, exercise and other ways that you can support your health.

-And finally, if you’re tired of reading, I highly recommend checking out the Videos page as it lists links to videos related to Sjogren’s and Sjogren’s care, dry eye disease, small fiber neuropathy, dysautonomia, and cardiovascular dysautonomias.
+If you’re tired of reading, learn about Sjogren’s and Sjogren’s care, dry eye disease, small fiber neuropathy, dysautonomia, and cardiovascular dysautonomias via video.